Make-up Artist & Fragrance Maker

 “Breaking the Boundaries of Gender”.
 Radical ideas. jobs, equal jobs, equal pay.

 Also, I was inspired by Dorothy in the Wizard of Oz.
 It’s all about the search.

 Women who inspire you now?

-The fearless Malala Yousafzai, activist for education and women and children.
-It is painful to think how many are denied basic rights that we take for granted.
+The fearless Malala Yousafzai, an activist for education and women and children.
+It is painful to think of how many are denied basic rights that we take for granted.